Blake A. Isernhagen, MD

 Each patient with a retinal detachment is a unique individual, and I enjoy the challenge of planning the optimal strategy for a successful surgical outcome.
 This involves either alone or in combination pneumatic retinopexy, scleral buckling, or vitrectomy.

 What research are you working on?

 During my fellowships I was involved in national clinical trials involving age related macular degeneration, diabetic retinopathy, macular telangiectasia, and uveitis.
 I presented papers at the Association for Research in Vision and Ophthalmology on Autoimmune Retinopathy and Birdshot Chorioretinopathy.
 I look forward to being involved in many clinical studies that are supported by Retina Associates of Kentucky.

 I grew up in Lexington, KY and was fortunate to observe my father as an active vitreoretinal surgeon with Retina Associates of Kentucky.
 I was impressed how retinal treatments had a profound impact on patient’s vision and life.
 Additional experiences in medical school and residency lead me to pursue specialties in uveitis and vitreoretinal surgery.
 I was honored to be chosen to join the nationally recognized group of physicians with great reputations at Retina Associates of Kentucky.
 I completed a fellowship in uveitis in hope I could bring additional expertise to the group.

 What do you enjoy outside of Medicine?

-Outside of medicine I enjoy spending time with my wife Kallista, our 2 year-old son Brody, and my parents and sister who also live in Lexington.
-We are expecting our second son in September 2016, and I look forward to a growing family.
+Outside of medicine I enjoy spending time with my wife Kallista, our sons Brody (2014) and Boston (2016), and my parents and sister who also live in Lexington.
+We enjoy traveling including road-trips to see our extended family in Oklahoma and Northwest Kansas.
 Some of my hobbies are golf, snow skiing, fishing, music, fitness training, road biking, and remote control model airplanes.